software-development-project-1/software-development-project-1.github.io/material/product-backlog.md

 - As a teacher, I want to filter quizzes by the published status so that I cand find quizzes with different published status quickly
 - As a teacher, I want to filter questions by the difficulty level so that I cand find questions with different difficulty level quickly
+- As a teacher, I want to search quizzes by name or description so that I can find relevant quizzes quickly
 - As a teacher, I should not be able to publish a quiz without questions or questions lacking answer options so that I don't publish an unfinished quiz
 - As a teacher, I want to sort quizzes by the name or creation date so that I can find relevant quizzes quickly